10622 - Perfect P-th Powers

 2. I guess I could use some good tests to find where my program lies to me.

-We needed 18 tries to get it working (yes, i'm a bit trigger happy when i get angryalex[LSD] wrote:Funny, but I was having problems with that task.
+We needed 18 tries to get it working (yes, i'm a bit trigger happy when i get angry :D )

 1. Yes.